clux/facemaulers/halos.md

 If they tread on immediately, she'll only have short rested and won't have her defenses.
 In either case, she needs to fall before they can go to level 2.

+repeat battle: has one 6th level spell: chain lightning 127hp recoverded from short and no protective incantation Dress can be purposed as a Cloak of Displacement (blur) but what about stoneskin?
+Maybe give 1 round invulnerability.

 ## BATTLE NOTES
 Prismatic wall is there, no red wall.
 Havil is out. +14 to hit multiattack.
 Undecided dmg